 Infant Vision Development Timeline

 Your baby’s vision changes quickly during their first year, marking significant stages in infant vision development.
-Here’s what to expect:
+Vision development milestones are closely linked to your baby’s age and specific months of age.
+At each stage, infants should be able to perform certain visual tasks appropriate for their age.
+Here’s what to expect at each month of age:

 Birth to One Month